theheking/intro-to-command-line-hpc/practical_overview/6_Writing_Scripts_workingwithdata.md

 ---
 layout: page
-title: Week 2A Intro to Shell - Writing Scripts and Working with Data
+title: 6 - Writing Scripts and Working with Data
 ---

 Writing Scripts and Submitting Jobs to Katana